Resources

 “Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.”

+I can still feel the terror that made me squirm and hide as I watched the evil lion snatch that cub.
+Cowering, it made me forget about the lion outside.
+Isn’t this the way fear works?
 The writer of the proverb knew there wasn’t really a lion outside to be feared.
-The fear was formed on the inside centered on the idea that there could be a lion outside that would devour….
+The “lazy” man’s fear centered on the idea that there could be a lion outside that would devour… a lie!
+He’d been deceived.
+The lion to fear is inside!

 A lie….
 The twisted truth.
 The tried and true method of your enemy.